Saransh-cpp/Saransh-cpp.github.io/_posts/2023-11-12-canadian-summer-type-theory-and-letters-to-div-1.md

     <img src="/assets/img/vfs-acceptance.jpeg" width="70%"/>
 </p>

 After reaching home, I rushed to my laptop and booked the cheapest (super costly because of late booking) flights.
-I was going to fly out of India through Lufthansa to Munich and then catch a connecting AirCanada flight to Toronto, after which I had planned to take a bus to Hamilton.
+I was going to fly out of India through Lufthansa AC9587 to Munich and then catch the connecting AirCanada AC837 flight to Toronto, after which I had planned to take a bus to Hamilton.
 Everything was set - visa, flights, insurance, initial accommodation.
 The insurance and housing had their own problems, but I managed to fix all the loose ends in the end.
 Now I just had to face my end-semester examinations, pack 2 big bags, and board a flight to Canada!

 I will write about my first steps in Canada in the following blog/letter.
 Let me call you quickly because you are roaming on a ship near the equator with only 100 MB of data on Diwali.
 So dreamy, scary, and cool!

 With love <br>
-From Saransh <br>
+Saransh
-Your bestfriend